AGENTS

 ## Build output

-After running `build`, Extension.js generates optimized files for the selected browser targets and writes output to `dist/` with one subfolder per target.
+After running `build`, Extension.js generates optimized files for the selected browser targets.
+Output goes to `dist/` with one subfolder per target.
 Each folder contains bundled JavaScript, CSS, HTML, and required runtime assets.

 **Example output structure:**